My Year in Review - 2020 Edition

 There were several posts that did extremely well from a traffic perspective, but oddly enough my random post about Windows NT 3.51 on Hyper-V has had consistent traffic for some reason.
 I wrote that post after starting a project which I have shelved for the time being, but I guess there are some people who find it useful.

-The entire Certificate Authority in Windows Server 2019 series did extremely well and I intend to make several follow-ups to that post.
+The entire Certificate Authority in Windows Server 2019 guide did extremely well and I intend to make several follow-ups to that post.
 I also posted two articles about using LaTeX with Visual Studio Code which has also done very well.
 I have been using LaTeX for two major projects, and Visual Studio Code has been an extremely useful editor for that purpose.

 Professional and Personal Life